dive-into-machine-learning/dive-into-machine-learning/README.md

 And repeat.
 This advice comes via [Dr. Randal S. Olson](http://www.randalolson.com/).
 [Quoted with permission:](https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-154135498)

 > I think the best advice is to tell people to always present their methods clearly and to avoid over-interpreting their results.
 Part of being an expert is knowing that there's rarely a clear answer, especially when you're working with real data.

+At some point, you'll know you are becoming an expert.
+Or someone will be able to tell you!

 #### Asking for Peer Review